 - Preheat oven to 400°F. Grease 12 muffin cups or fill with paper cupcake liners.

-- In a large mixing bowl, mash the bananas.
-Stir in the eggs, milk, oil, brown sugar and vanilla.
+- In a large mixing bowl, mash the 3 ripe bananas.

-- In a separate bowl, stir together the flour, baking soda, baking powder and salt.
+- In a separate bowl, stir together the 1½ cups all-purpose flour, 1 teaspoon baking soda, 2 teaspoons baking powder and ½ teaspoon salt.

 - Stir the dry ingredients into the oat mixture until just combined.

-- Spoon into a greased muffin pan, or one lined with papers, and bake for 18-20 minutes.
+- Spoon into a greased muffin pan, or one lined with papers, and bake for 18 to 20 minutes.

 - Cool in the pan for about 5 minutes and then remove the muffins to cool completely on a wire rack.